-Nat tional Conditions Covered in Sections 1 Jointly agreed plan between local health and social care commissioners, signed off by the HWBs - or delegated authority if there is no HWB board.
+Nat National Conditions 1 Jointly agreed plan between local health and social care commissioners, signed off by the HWBs - or delegated authority if there is no HWB board.
 Reports will all go to the respective borough HWBs informing them of the plan.
 Plans should set out a joined-up approach to integrated, person-centred services across local health, care, housing and wider public services.
 They should include arrangements for joint commissioning, and an agreed approach for embedding the current discharge policy in relation to how BCF funding will support this.
-Sections 1, 2, 3 &4 2 NHS contribution to adult social care to be maintained in line with the uplift to CCG minimum contribution BHR Expenditure Templates 3 Invest in NHS-commissioned out-of-hospital services Narrative plans should set out the approach to delivering this aim locally, and how health and local authority partners will work together to deliver it.
+Sections 1, 2, 3 &4 2 NHS contribution to adult social care to be maintained in line with the uplift to ICB minimum contribution BHR Expenditure Templates 3 Invest in NHS-commissioned out-of-hospital services Narrative plans should set out the approach to delivering this aim locally, and how health and local authority partners will work together to deliver it.
 Expenditure plans should show the schemes that are being commissioned from BCF funding sources to support this objective.
-BHR Expenditure Templates Sections 2,3,5 & 6 4 A plan for improving outcomes for people being discharged from hospital Support improvement in outcomes for people being discharged from hospital, including the implementation of the hospital discharge policy, and continued implementation of the High Impact Change Model for Managing Transfers of Care.
-Focus on improvements in the key metrics below: Reducing length of stay in hospital, measured through the percentage of hospital inpatients who have been in hospital for longer than 14 and 21 days Improving the proportion of people discharged home using data on discharge to their usual place of residence BHR Expenditure Templates - Metric Tab Section 3
+BHR Expenditure Templates Sections 2,3,5 & 6 4 National condition 4: Implementing the BCF policy objectives National condition 4 requires that local partners should have an agreed approach to implementing the two policy objectives for the BCF, set out in the Policy Framework: BHR Expenditure Templates - Metric Tab Section 3 Enable people to stay well, safe and independent at home for longer.
+Provide the right care in the right place at the right time.

-\All detail and data contained within this plan was correct at the time of submission.
+^{}All detail and data contained within this plan was correct at the time of submission.